jenky/transmit/README.md

 ## Configuration

-After publishing Hermes's assets, its primary configuration file will be located at `config/transmit.php`.
+After publishing Transmit's assets, its primary configuration file will be located at `config/transmit.php`.
 This configuration file allows you to configure your guzzle client options and each configuration option includes a description of its purpose, so be sure to thoroughly explore this file.

 ### Client configuration